-Expert testimony may be required in attractive nuisance cases.
+Experts may be required to testify to win an attractive nuisance case.
 An attorney may need to locate a child psychologist who can attest to the extent of a child’s trauma.

 Even if you have a child injured at friend’s home, you may still be able to recover damages– without any financial burden to your friend.
-It is important that these types of cases be filed in a timely manner in the event that they cannot be settled outside of court.
+It is crucial to file these types of cases promptly in case the claim cannot be settled outside of court.
 Call our lawyers today to learn more about whether you and your child have a valid legal claim.